History of Taiwan Power Development

 In the early years, hydro power played an important role in Taiwan power supply system.
 During 1960s, with the rapid growth of the country's economy, Taipower company then focused its power development on oil-fired plants to satisfy the increasing demand of electricity.
 However, influenced by the impact of second oil crisis in 1970s, coal-fired power started to substitute for oil-fired power and served as the most important source of the thermal power plants.
 Thereafter, pumped storage and nuclear power plants also joined the electricity generation system at that time.
 Furthermore, since 1990, owing to the government's new policy, gas-fired power plants has been actively promoted and became a new electricity generation option.

-Nowadays, Taipower can supply electricity from nuclear, pumped storage, coal, oil, gas, renewable energy, etc, diversifing the electricity generation sources.
+Nowadays, in order to diversify the resources of electricity generation, Taipower supplies electricity from nuclear, pumped storage, coal, oil, gas, renewable energy , etc.